Face Transformer for Recognition: Introduction

 Despite the success of CNNs, we still wonder can Transformer be used in face recognition and whether it is better than ResNet-like CNNs.
-It is known that, the efficiency bottleneck of Transformer models, is just the key of them, \ie, the self-attention mechanism, which incurs a complexity of $O(n^2)$ with respect to sequence length~\cite{han2020survey}.
+Since Transformer has shown its excellent performance combined with large scale databases~\cite{dosovitskiy2020image}, while there have been lots of large scale training database in face recognition.
+It is interesting to observe the performance of combination of Transformer and large scale face training databases.
+Perhaps Transformer is just the best to challenge the CNNs hegemony over the face recognition task.
+It is known that, the efficiency bottleneck of Transformer models, is just the key of them, \emph{i.e}., the self-attention mechanism, which incurs a complexity of $O(n^2)$ with respect to sequence length~\cite{han2020survey}.
 Of course efficiency is important for face recognition models, but in this paper, let us mainly determine the feasibility of applying Transformer models in face recognition and leave out the potential efficiency problem of them.

-We just experiment with a standard Transformer~\cite{Vaswani17} as ViT~\cite{dosovitskiy2020image} did.
-To better describe the inter-patch information, we slightly modify the tokens generation method of ViT, to make the image patch overlaps, which can improve the performance compared with original ViT.
-Face Transformer models are trained on a large scale training database, MS-Celeb-1M~\cite{guo2016msceleb} database, supervised with CosFace~\cite{Wang2018CosFace}, and evaluated on several face recognition benchmarks.
+We first experiment with a standard Transformer~\cite{Vaswani17} as ViT~\cite{dosovitskiy2020image} did.
+However, the original ViT directly flatten the images into patches, which may neglect inter-patch information.
+Since some of important facial features will be partitioned into different tokens.
+To better describe the inter-patch information, we slightly modify the tokens generation method of ViT, to make the image patch overlaps, which can improve the performance compared with original ViT and will not increase the computing cost.
+Face Transformer models are trained on a large scale training database, MS-Celeb-1M~\cite{guo2016msceleb} database, supervised with CosFace~\cite{Wang2018CosFace}, and evaluated on several face recognition benchmarks including LFW~\cite{LFWTech}, SLLFW~\cite{deng2017fine}, CALFW~\cite{zheng2017CALFW}, CPLFW~\cite{CPLFWTech}, TALFW~\cite{zhong2020towards} CFP-FP~\cite{sengupta2016frontal}, AgeDB-30~\cite{moschoglou2017agedb}, and IJB-C~\cite{maze2018iarpa} databases.
+Finally, we demonstrate that Transformer models trained on a large-scale database obtain comparable performance as CNN with a similar number of parameters and MACs.
+In addition, it is reasonable to find the Transformer models attend to the face area as we expected.

-Finally, we demonstrate that Transformer models obtain comparable performance as CNN with a similar number of parameters and MACs.
-In addition, it is reasonable to find the Transformer models attend to the face area as we expected, as shown in Figure~\ref{fig:arch}.
-How to improve the performance and efficiency of Transformer models in face recognition is a promising task for future research.
+The contribution of our work is that we show the feasibility of Transformer models in face recognition and report promising experiment results.
+How to further improve the performance and efficiency of Transformer models in face recognition is a promising task for future research.